wetryingtodorock/getblock-docs/en/rpc-service/ton/json-rpc/ton_unpackAddress.md

 ---
-title: ton:/unpackAddress \[GET\]
+title: /unpackAddress - The Open Network (TON)
-description: Convert an address from human-readable to raw format.
+description: Example code for the /unpackAddress json-rpc method. Сomplete guide on how to use /unpackAddress json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters